Leon Narwicz: IB volunteer: spy and agent

 In the spring of 1937 – most likely during a break between two periods of frontline service – Narwicz spent time in Barcelona.
 British volunteers later suspected him of spying on the Independent Labour Party centre, which included copying confidential and personal documents.
 Before the so-called May Days Narwicz supposedly got in touch with POUM leaders, including Andreú Nin, posing as a Russian communist opposed to the Stalinist dictatorship.
 According to some historians Narwicz was operating either as an agent or as functionary of NKVD.
 He was later suspected of having been involved in setting a trap for Nin, detained in the summer of 1937.
 In October 1937 Narwicz obtained sick leave from International Brigades and travelled to Paris.
 In the French capital he renewed his links to Alliance of Friends of the Soviet Fatherland, successor to the Homebound Union.

 In late 1937 or in early 1938 Narwicz returned to Spain.
 He was not returned to the front lines, but instead received orders to stay in Barcelona.
 Formally he was still member of the 4th Battalion of the XIII Brigade, with the rank of captain.
 At the turn of 1937- 1938 Narwicz's key task was to penetrate into and subvert supposed Trotskyist conspiracy, especially in the XII. and XIV.
 Brigades.
-As "León Druan" he infiltrated Sección Bolchevique-Leninista de España (SBLE), a Trotskyist organisation active in Barcelona; he reported directly to one of International Brigades leaders, Luigi Longo.
+As "León Druan" he infiltrated Sección Bolchevique-Leninista de España (SBLE), a Trotskyist organisation active in Barcelona; he reported directly to one of International Brigades leader, Luigi Longo.
 Thanks to his intelligence information, the republican security arrested some 40 members of SBLE and POUM.